handl/handl.github.io/see-location-based-to-dos.md

 ---
 layout: faq
-title: Location based
+title: How to see location based to-dos
 ---

-# How to see your location based to-dos

 1. Tap the sidebar menu.
 1. Expand **To-dos**.